Skip to main content

 What are the included labels?

 By default, Cloud Posse includes a few labels for common use-cases.
-These labels are included with the top level workflows, so they can be modified as desired.

 1. auto-apply - If added, the Atmos Terraform Apply workflow will be triggered for all affected components when the Pull Request is merged.